lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 # Implement flexible search of atoms inside volume elements defined by densities.

+Combine spatial densities (e.g. from time averaged quantities or experimental data such as electron densities) with atom-based queries in order to aid multiscaling approaches and comparisons between experiment and simulation.

 # Or your idea here!
 Get in contact with us to propose an idea.